Samsung/ONE-vscode/docs/Tutorial.md

     - This shows logs.
 You can check detailed reason of error or warning.

 <!-- Rearrange content below -->

+## Workspace

+You need to open a folder (`File > Open Folder` menu) to start with ONE-vscode.
+After opening a folder, a [_workspace_ is constructed by vscode.](https://code.visualstudio.com/docs/editor/workspaces).

+The folder for ONE-vscode has the following files:
+- Your model files
+  - Tensorflow model file(*.pb, saved model or Keras model)
+  - Tensorflow Lite model (*.tflite)
+  - Onnx model (*.onnx)
+- ONE *.cfg files (You can create this file later)

 ## Install the toolchain